lovemearowlet/mydwm/README.md

 ## how to install
 > (script comming soon prob)
 > add everything to home dir (reccomended)
-> do sudo make clean install on the folders
+> do sudo make clean install on the folders (pick slstatus or dwblocks)
 > if u use a login page like sddm or gnomes thing go to the .desktop thing
 > if u use startx go to startx thing
 -----
 ## .desktop
->
+> prob comming soon

 -----
 ## startx